gprana/READMEClassifier/README.md

 4. By default, the resulting section labels will be saved in `output/output_section_codes.csv`.
 Classifier will also identify which codes exist for each file, and which codes don't yet exist (i.e. potential for README expansion).
 This information will be saved in `output/output_file_codes.csv`

 ### Training Model on Existing Data and Classifying New Files (More Detailed Breakdown)
-The scripts used in the previous section automates multiple steps of the workflow to make usage simpler.
-If you want more detailed step-by-step breakdown, please use the following steps.
+Each script used in the previous section automates multiple steps in the workflow to make usage simpler.
+If you want more detailed breakdown, e.g. to facilitate evaluation of intermediary result after each step in the workflow, please use the following steps.

 #### Training Model Using Existing Data
 1. Run `script/loading/load_section_dataset_combined.py` to extract and load section overview (title text, labels) and content of combined development and evaluation sets (by default, defined as `dataset_combined.csv` in `config/config.cfg`) into the database.